Skip to content

 By doing this, organizations will create an opportunity to strengthen their defenses against the latest threats.
 That will clear the way for them to compete effectively as digital businesses while at the same time protecting valuable information resources and elevating their security operations to a proactive and innovative level.

 See how Tanium can help strengthen your organization’s security defenses.
-Request a demo or test-drive Tanium in your own environment with a free two-week trial.
+Request a demo or test-drive Tanium in your own environment with a free trial.

 Melissa Bischoping

-Melissa Bischoping is Director, Endpoint Security Research Specialist at Tanium.
+Melissa Bischoping is Director, Endpoint Security Research at Tanium.
 Presenter, author, and cyber SME, she offers guidance on attack behaviors and emerging threats.

 Tanium Subscription Center